CameronRWS/Conways-Game-of-Life/README.md

 3. Set the value of a specific cell in a CA
 4. Simulate 1 step of a CA
 6. Defines rules for simulating CA
-7. Prompt user for input related to simulating a CA using rules from Conway's Game of Life
+7. Allows for filepath input for defining a CA
+8. GraphicsClient class implementation for easily communicating with a graphics window. (methods defined from project specifications)
+9. Main program for simulating the CA on the graphics window.

 ## Known Errors and Issues